AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/humanoid/tough-boss-xmm.md

 "languages": "Common plus one other language"
 "cr": "4"
 "traits":
-- "desc": "The tough has [Advantage](3-Mechanics/CLI/rules/variant-rules/advantage-xphb.md)\
+- "desc": "The tough has [Advantage](/3-Mechanics/CLI/variant-rules/advantage-xphb.md)\
     \ on an attack roll against a creature if at least one of the tough's allies is\
-    \ within 5 feet of the creature and the ally doesn't have the [Incapacitated](3-Mechanics/CLI/rules/conditions.md#Incapacitated)\
+    \ within 5 feet of the creature and the ally doesn't have the [Incapacitated](/3-Mechanics/CLI/conditions.md#Incapacitated)\
     \ condition."
   "name": "Pack Tactics"
 "actions":
 - "desc": "The tough makes two attacks, using Warhammer or Heavy Crossbow in any combination."
   "name": "Multiattack"
 - "desc": "Melee Attack Roll: +5, reach 5 ft.
-Hit: 12 (2d8 + 3) Bludgeoning\
+Hit: 12 (2d8 + 3) Bludgeoning damage.\
-    \ damage.
-If the target is a Large or smaller creature, the tough pushes the target\
+    \ If the target is a Large or smaller creature, the tough pushes the target up\
-    \ up to 10 feet straight away from itself."
+    \ to 10 feet straight away from itself."
   "name": "Warhammer"
 - "desc": "Ranged Attack Roll: +4, range 100/400 ft.
 Hit: 13 (2d10 + 2) Piercing\
     \ damage."
   "name": "Heavy Crossbow"
 "source":
 - "XMM"
-"image": "3-Mechanics/CLI/bestiary/humanoid/token/tough-boss-xmm.webp"
+"image": "/3-Mechanics/CLI/bestiary/humanoid/token/tough-boss-xmm.webp"
 ```
 ^statblock